DC-BSU-RAK/skills-portfolio-anieljclariza/Assessment 1 - Skills Portfolio/README.md

 - Use Buttons for submitting answers, selecting difficulty, and replaying.
 - Use Label/messagebox to display results or feedback messages.

-# Exercise 2 - Alexa tell me a Joke
+# Exercise 2 - Alexa tell me a Joke - 13 Nov

 The randomJokes.txt file in the resources folder contains a dataset of random jokes.
 Each joke is on a new line and consists of a setup and punchline separated by a question mark.
 For example: